Pacitan Regency: Geography

 Generally, the land in Pacitan can be divided into two categories, calcium-rich in the south, and fertile land in the north.
 The land consists of lithosol association, red mediterranean lithosol, tuff and volcanic compound, reddish lithosol complex, and grey alluvial, clay sediments containing many potential minerals.
 The minerals are feldspar, ball clay, bentonite, pyrophyllite, calcite, gypsum, phosphate rock, quartz, coal, dolomite, gemstone, tin ore, and manganite.

 Pacitan Regency includes 130.87 km^{2} of rice fields and 1,211.55 km^{2} of dry land.
 According to irrigation types, the rice fields can be grouped into: technical irrigation rice field (16.06 km^{2}), half technical irrigation rice field (11.88 km^{2}), simple irrigation rice field (40.63 km^{2}), and rain-dependent rice field (62.3 km^{2}).

 Administrative districts

-Pacitan Regency is divided into twelve districts (kecamatan), tabulated below with their areas and population totals at the 2010 census and the 2020 census, together with the official estimates as at mid 2024.
+Pacitan Regency is divided into twelve districts (kecamatan), tabulated below with their areas and population totals at the 2010 census and the 2020 census, together with the official estimates as of mid 2025.
 The table also includes the locations of the district headquarters, the number of administrative villages in each district (totaling 166 rural desa and 5 urban kelurahan - the latter all in Pacitan (town) District), and its postal codes.